 Formaldehyde is used in drywall manufacturing.
 It is a dispersing agent used in drywall slurry.
 These dispersing agents are called sulfonated naphthalene-formaldehyde condensates.
 As the term implies, these formulations involve a combination of formaldehyde and naphthalene.
 The agents vaporize in your safe, creating a potentially caustic environment for metal and wood.
 Museums ban the use of formaldehyde in areas where artifacts are stored.
 Formaldehyde is also in the adhesive used to attach the carpet interior in most safes.

 Sandvik laboratory test results for CH2O (formaldehyde) and carbon steel: corrosion rate over 1.0 mm/year. ~ Serious corrosion.
 The material is not usable.

 Elemental Sulfur: S

 Sulfur is found in drywall particularly from China.
 Sulfur reacts with trace amounts of water (humidity) to form hydrogen sulfide and sulfuric acid.

 Pyrite (iron sulfide) also known as “fool’s gold” is a very common mineral.
-It is present in gypsum and mined to make drywall.
-There are small amounts of gypsum in the U.S. and much larger amounts in gypsum mined in China.
+It is present in the gypsum mined to make drywall.
+There are small amounts in gypsum in the U.S. and much larger amounts in gypsum mined in China.
 The pyrite ends up in the drywall.
 While this is not a big deal when it comes to home construction, you do not want it in your gun safe.
 Pyrite (Iron sulfide) reacts with oxygen and water to form iron and sulfur in the forms of iron oxide-hydroxide (rust) and sulfuric acids.